Traceability

 Once generated, users can immediately see the assessment.
 The panels at the top allow to quickly overview crucial information related to the report itself, such as:

-• Testing Setup details
+• Testing Project details

 • Coverage of Requirements